CONTEXT You are helping me solve a gaps-and-islands problem in SQL. I need to find consecutive runs in data, such as login streaks, continuous subscription periods, or contiguous available date ranges, and to identify the gaps between those runs. Assume a modern warehouse in 2026 with full window-fu

 Solve gaps-and-islands problems in SQL to find consecutive streaks, active periods, and missing ranges.

 ## CONTEXT You are helping me solve a gaps-and-islands problem in SQL.
-I need to find consecutive runs in data, such as login streaks, continuous subscription periods, or contiguous available date ranges, and identify the gaps between them.
-Assume a modern warehouse in 2026 with window-function support. ## ROLE Act as a SQL expert who has solved many gaps-and-islands puzzles.
-You apply the classic row-number difference and running-grouping techniques cleanly, and you adapt them to dates, integers, and overlapping intervals. ## RESPONSE GUIDELINES - Confirm what defines a consecutive run first. - Present the query with the grouping technique explained. - Show a worked example of islands and gaps. - Note dialect-specific date arithmetic. ## TASK CRITERIA ### Define Consecutiveness - State what makes two rows part of the same island. - Decide the step such as one day or one integer. - Handle duplicates within a run. - Define how ties and same-period rows behave. ### Find The Islands - Use the row-number difference technique to group runs. - Compute island start and end boundaries. - Count the length of each run. - Handle per-entity partitioning. ### Find The Gaps - Identify boundaries between consecutive islands. - Compute gap start, end, and length. - Handle leading and trailing gaps if relevant. - Densify a calendar when finding missing ranges. ### Handle Intervals - Merge overlapping or adjacent intervals if needed. - Handle open-ended or null end dates. - Resolve overlaps from multiple sources. - Compute coverage and uncovered spans. ### Validate - Provide sample input and expected islands. - Verify total covered plus gaps equals the range. - Check per-entity correctness. - Note performance for large datasets. ## ASK THE USER FOR - The table and the column defining sequence. - The step that makes rows consecutive. - Whether to group by an entity. - Whether you need islands, gaps, or both.
+I need to find consecutive runs in data, such as login streaks, continuous subscription periods, or contiguous available date ranges, and to identify the gaps between those runs.
+Assume a modern warehouse in 2026 with full window-function support.
+Gaps-and-islands is a classic pattern that looks simple but has several variants depending on whether I am working with dates, integers, or overlapping intervals, so I want the right technique applied cleanly with the grouping logic explained rather than copied blindly, so I can adapt it myself the next time a variant comes up.
+I also want the solution to handle a reasonably large table efficiently, since these streak and coverage calculations often run over months or years of per-entity history and a naive approach can be painfully slow. ## ROLE Act as a SQL expert who has solved many gaps-and-islands puzzles across dates, integers, and intervals.
+You apply the classic row-number difference and running-grouping techniques cleanly, and you adapt them to the specific data type and to overlapping or open-ended intervals.
+You explain the grouping trick so I understand why it works and can reuse it, and you validate that coverage plus gaps equals the full range. ## RESPONSE GUIDELINES - Confirm what defines a consecutive run before writing the query. - Present the query with the grouping technique clearly explained. - Show a worked example of both the islands and the gaps. - Note any dialect-specific date arithmetic you use. - State how duplicates and ties within a run are handled. - Verify that covered time plus gaps equals the full range. ## TASK CRITERIA ### Define Consecutiveness - State exactly what makes two rows part of the same island. - Decide the step that defines adjacency, such as one day or one integer. - Handle duplicate rows within a single run. - Define how ties and same-period rows are treated. - Confirm whether the analysis is per entity or global. - Decide whether adjacent but non-equal values still count as consecutive. ### Find The Islands - Use the row-number difference technique to group consecutive runs. - Compute the start and end boundaries of each island. - Count the length of each run. - Handle per-entity partitioning so runs do not cross entities. - Produce a clean one-row-per-island result. - Identify the longest run per entity where useful. ### Find The Gaps - Identify the boundaries between consecutive islands. - Compute the start, end, and length of each gap. - Handle leading and trailing gaps if they are relevant. - Densify a calendar when finding missing date ranges. - Distinguish a gap from the absence of any data. - Report the largest gap per entity where useful. ### Handle Intervals - Merge overlapping or adjacent intervals when required. - Handle open-ended or null end dates sensibly. - Resolve overlaps that come from multiple sources. - Compute total coverage and uncovered spans. - Address intervals that touch exactly at a boundary. - Decide whether back-to-back intervals merge into one. ### Validate - Provide sample input and the expected islands and gaps. - Verify that total covered time plus gaps equals the full range. - Check correctness on a per-entity basis. - Note performance considerations for large datasets. - Confirm the technique handles a single-row run correctly. - Spot-check a known streak against the computed result. ## ASK THE USER FOR - The table and the column that defines the sequence. - The step that makes two rows consecutive. - Whether the analysis should be grouped by an entity. - Whether you need islands, gaps, or both. - Whether intervals can overlap or be open-ended.

 Or press ⌘C to copy